Curucail/trackswitch.js/docs/configuration.md

 - `ui` must contain at least one `trackGroup`.
 - Every track must have at least one audio file in `sources`.
 - Seekable `image`, `perTrackImage`, and `waveform` sections need `seekMarginLeft + seekMarginRight` to stay below `100`.
-- `perTrackImage` is meant for setups where one track is active at a time.
+- `perTrackImage` is meant for setups where one track is active at a time (`exclusiveSolo: true`).
 - Presets are only shown in the UI when you have at least two preset choices.
 - `sheetMusic.measureColumn` only works for clickable measure syncing when matching alignment data is also available.
-- `warpingMatrix` works for alignment mode only, not default mode.
+- `warpingMatrix` works for unsynced alignment mode only, not default mode.
 - In alignment mode, each track needs its own `alignment.column`.